-Provide family and individual counseling services, shelter, health care, substance abuse and general support services to youth in assisting them toward family reunification.
+Provide family and individual counseling services, shelter, health care information, substance abuse support and general support services to youth to assist toward family reunification.

 - a.
-Provide residential services to ninety (90) youths including residential emergency overnights. - With parental permission, provide up to a thirty-day (30 days) residential stay for each youth.
-Extensions, not to exceed a total residential stay of forty-five days, may be provided with the approval of the Contractor's Program Manager, or their representative, and the Human Services Adolescent Services Manager. - Arrange to return the youth home, or find other suitable living arrangements. - Provide family counseling during the residential stay and after reunification. - b.
+Provide residential services to ninety (90) youths including residential emergency overnights. - With parental permission, provide a residential stay of up to thirty (30) days for each youth.
+Extensions, not to exceed a total residential stay of forty-five (45) days, may be provided with the approval of the Contractor's Program Manager, or representative, and the Human Services Adolescent Services Manager; - Arrange to return the youth home, or find other suitable living arrangements after completing residential stay; and - Provide family counseling during the residential stay and after reunification. - b.
 Provide face-to-face, one-time crisis intervention services to one hundred (100) individuals. - c.
 Respond to five hundred (500) crisis phone calls. - d.
-Provide long-term stable placements for four (4) placements for San Mateo County dependents.
+Provide long-term stable placements for four (4) placements for San Mateo County dependents. - e.
+Notify Children and Family Services (CFS) every time a youth leaves the program. - f.
+Contact the CFS Hotline at 650-802-7922 for all Child Welfare referrals.